DahnM20/ai-flow-docs/docs/contribute/create-new-node.md

 ## Retrieve Inputs

-After defining `get_schema()`, your node will appear in the web UI once you restart your server.
+After defining `get_node_config()`, your node will appear in the web UI once you restart your server.

 The primary method for processing node inputs is: